 Sports ovals and recreational facilities: City of Bunbury sports grounds have ample parking however due to the increase of vehicles at some sporting events it can be necessary to implement parking restrictions close to the venue.
 When attending a sporting or recreational event please check for any restrictive parking signs and ensure you have not obstructed a driveway or footpath prior to leaving the vehicle.

 Ticket machines: Ticket machines are used both for on-street parking and at many public and private car parks around Bunbury.
 The machines are capable of receiving 10c, 20c, 50c, $1 and $2 coins.
 When money is inserted into the machine, the display will advise how much time you have to park your vehicle.
 When the desired time has been displayed, press the ‘ticket button’ and a ticket will print out.
-This ticket must be displayed with printed side face up on the dashboard of the vehicle.
+For two hours free on-street and three hours free in Shopper/Visitor car parks, simply push the green button to receive a ticket.
+All tickets must be displayed with printed side face up on the dashboard of the vehicle.
 Failure to clearly display a valid ticket may result in an infringement.

 Time restrictions: Time restrictions apply on most streets within the CBD and also in some car parks and shopping centres.
 It is an offence to leave your vehicle parked beyond the specified time regardless of whether a ticket has been purchased and is displayed.
 When the permitted time limit has expired, your vehicle must be removed from the street or car park for at least one hour.
 Simply moving the vehicle into the next available bay or doing a U-turn and parking on the same section of the street is prohibited.
 It is an offence to return to the same car parking bay or section of street within an hour after your departure.
 This is to ensure parking is available for other people coming to the area.